Purav Gupta

 For a large part of my Grade 12 year in high school, I worked as a student researcher in the ‘Laboratory for RNA-Based Lifeforms’ run by Dr. Artem Babaian at the University of Toronto's Terrence Donnelly Centre for Cellular & Biomolecular Research.
 This lab is based in the intersection of computational biology and virus discovery.
 As a part of this lab, I analyze the genomes of various unknown RNA based viruses with tools and methodologies commonly used in computational biology.

-Purav Gupta Education Details
+Purav Gupta education

-Frequently Asked Questions about Purav Gupta
+Frequently asked questions about Purav Gupta

 What company does Purav Gupta work for?

-Purav Gupta works for Vector Institute
+Purav Gupta works for Vector Institute.

 What schools did Purav Gupta attend?